HAZELNUTTTY/MY-WEBSITE/README.md

 Run regular antivirus scans to detect and remove malware.

+---
 Legal Warning

 Developing or distributing malware without authorization is illegal.
-This document is intended for cybersecurity research and awareness only.
+This document is intended for cybersecurity research and awareness only

----

-Save this file as README.txt for plain text format.